sourcegraph/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-07-13

+@jhchabran I've added two new how-tos, covering how to deal with custom step notifications and soft failures: https://github.com/sourcegraph/sourcegraph/pull/38718

 ## 2022-07-06

 @jhchabran Guess how happy I was this morning to see that we went back to 13 agents and they were all stuck haha!